pip-install-python/pip-install-python/README.md

 # 👋 Hi!

-I'm Austin, (Pip Install Python), a full stack software engineer, content creator, and a datascience enthusiast.
-I really enjoy building open source software, creating and contributing to communities, teaching others through video content, and helping others via chat.
+I'm Austin, @Pip Install Python, a full stack software engineer, content creator, and a datascience enthusiast.
+I really enjoy building open source software, creating and contributing to communities, teaching others through video content with the goal of innovating learning something new every day and designing a path forward for the future of Ai Pirates, Packages and Python.
+Dash and Django are two of my favorite backend frameworks to build within at the moment react is amazing in my eyes.
+Know an extensive list of other languages and stacks but the jist is I started my early years growing up on a small town by the bay, moved to the Bay Area CA with big dreams during the initial run of Bitoin.
+Jumped into algorythmic trading, built a respirator mask company prior to Covid and found myself in the moment.
+Just swimming in a digital ocean you=🦐🐟🐠🐡🦑🦈🐋🎣\nprint(you[::-1]) for opportunite.

+Check out some of the components I've built for dash: https://pip-install-python.com/

 # 🧑‍💻 My open source repos